Phoenixjerry/Redactr-Hackathon-Circle-70--main/README.md

 - Choose a scramble pattern in the pattern drop down
 - Then click on redact now

-## Acknowledgements

-- This project was inspired by AltSchool Africa Holiday Challenge
-- Created by Circle-70

 <!-- Optional -->
 <!-- ## License -->
 <!-- This project is open source and available under the [...
 License](). -->